Scooby-Doo (film): Plot

-After Mystery, Inc. has solved their latest mystery, long-brewing friction between Fred Jones, the self-obsessed glory hog leader, Daphne Blake, who is tired of being the damsel in distress, and Velma Dinkley, from whom Fred regularly steals credit for her plans, causes the gang to break into a heated argument.
-Subsequently, they disband, abandoning a dismayed Shaggy Rogers and Scooby-Doo, leaving them to care for the gang's van, the Mystery Machine.
+After Mystery, Inc. solve their latest mystery and unmask a would-be criminal known as "The Luna Ghost", long-brewing tensions erupt between Fred Jones, who has become a self-obsessed glory hog, Daphne Blake, who is tired of being the damsel in distress, and Velma Dinkley, who resents Fred for always taking credit for her plans.
+Subsequently, they disband, abandoning a broken-hearted Shaggy Rogers and Scooby-Doo.

-Two years later, they are all invited to solve a mystery on a horror-themed tropical resort called "Spooky Island" at the behest of owner Emile Mondavarious, who believes the guests keep falling under a demonic curse.
-While Shaggy and Scooby hope this will bring the gang back together, Velma, Fred and Daphne each intend to solve the mystery on their own.

-Velma attends a ritualistic performance given by actor N'Goo Tuana and his henchman, famous luchador Zarkos.
-N'Goo claims ancient demons once ruled the island, but have been plotting their revenge ever since Mondavarious built the resort.
-Meanwhile, Shaggy falls for the sweet Mary Jane, who is allergic to dogs, distancing himself from Scooby in the process.
+Two years later, Mystery Inc. are each separately invited to a horror-themed tropical resort called "Spooky Island", at the behest of its owner Emile Mondavarious, who believes the guests are falling under a demonic curse.
+While Shaggy and Scooby hope that this will bring the gang back together, Fred, Daphne, and Velma each intend to solve the mystery on their own.
+At a ritualistic performance given by actor N'Goo Tuana and his henchman, famous luchador Zarkos, N'Goo claims that ancient demons once ruled the island and that the resort has disturbed their sacred ground.
+Meanwhile, Shaggy falls for a girl named Mary Jane, who is allergic to dogs, distancing himself from Scooby in the process.
+Scooby encounters the island's demons in the forest and attempts to warn Shaggy, but is not believed.

-The gang are led separately to the resort's abandoned haunted house ride, so they decide to get along for the time being; they split up and search for clues.
-Fred and Velma discover a film that educates inhuman creatures about human culture, while Daphne finds a pyramid-shaped artifact called the "Daemon Ritus".
+The gang each end up at the resort's abandoned haunted house ride and decide to cooperate for the time being.
+As the gang is exploring, the ride is activated, putting the gang in danger.
+Fred and Velma manage to break into the control room and shut off the ride, where they also discover an educational film about human culture.
+Meanwhile, Daphne finds a pyramid-shaped artifact called the "Daemon Ritus".
+Zarkos and his minions arrive, but the gang manages to escape.